Rishika-7/Password-Keeper/README.md

 # Password-Keeper
-A GUI application that allows you to store your emails, password and account information.
+A GUI application that allows you to generate random passwords of required length and store your emails, passwords and account information.